| Legislative Transition Task Force

 reduction in state regulators' oversight of electric generation dispatching

+and planning.
 A PJM spokesman defined locational

 marginal pricing as the cost to serve the next megawatt of load at a specific